P.E.I. Waste Watch holiday primer: What goes where after the presents are opened

 - Branches: compost.

 - Brita water filters: did you know they fall under a separate recycling program?
-Ship them back for free to The Clorox Company of Canada.
+Ship them back to the company for free, here.

 - Broken glass (from ornaments, wine glass mishaps, broken casserole dishes, etc.): waste.